 1. What is Anemia?

-When the body tissue does not have enough oxygen delivered to them, it results in symptoms of anemia.
+When the body tissue does not have enough oxygen delivered to it, it results in symptoms of anemia.
 This can lead to different types of symptoms and potential health complications.

 2. Types of Anemia